HVKHCM/HVKHCM.github.io/index.md

 Email: huynh6 at stolaf.edu

 # **Research Experience**
-I have contributed to research projects at St. Olaf College in different fields, including robotics, pure/applied mathematics, computer vision, natural language processing, and system/networking.
+I have contributed to research projects at St. Olaf College in different fields, including robotics, pure mathematics, computer vision, natural language processing, and system/networking.
 For poster presentation, the information could be found below each research projects if applicable.
 For information about publication and presentation, please check these out in the [Publication](#publication) and [Presentation](#presentation) sections below.

 ### Robotics
   __*Upcoming in Summer 2022*__\